 Your body will be prepared for pregnancy using hormones, then a thawed embryo will be transferred into your uterus through the IVF process.

 Embryo donations usually come from couples who had fertility treatments and have spare frozen embryos that they don’t wish to use themselves.
-Embryos may be donated for ethical reasons (instead of destroying the embyros) or compassionate reasons (to help someone struggling with infertility).
+Embryos may be donated for ethical reasons (instead of destroying the embryos) or compassionate reasons (to help someone with infertility).

 "After I was diagnosed with chronic leukaemia, I still wanted to pursue fertility, so I discussed this with a fertility doctor.